French Silk Pie Bites

 Tips for Success

-• For an extra chocolatey bite, use dark cocoa powder for dusting.
+• For an extra chocolatey bite, use dark cocoa powder, chocolate shavings, mini chocolate chips, or a chopped chocolate bar for garnish.
+Photo shows cocoa powder.

 • Use a piping bag for neat presentation and even distribution of filling.

-• To save time, bake the dough cups ahead and refrigerate in an airtight container.
+• To make in advance, bake the dough cups ahead and refrigerate in an airtight container.

 WANT TO SAVE THIS?